BudgetControl/Documentation/docs/Infrastructure/Database/Overview.md

 3. **Triggers**: For data validation and integrity maintenance
 4. **Optimized Indexing**: Tailored for common query patterns

-## Connection Information

-Connection details and configuration settings are stored securely in environment files.
-See the [Database Configuration](./Configuration.md) document for details.

 ## Maintenance

 Regular maintenance procedures include: